Foundational Research in Unified Dimensional Physics

 • Concrete signatures: torsion-balance torques and NV-center frequency shifts.

-Currently: JAMP submission under review and QDL research program in development.
+Currently: JAMP scalar–tensor submission under review and QDL metrology program in development.

 Framework